how do you get paid to review on amazon

 3. reductions of 20% for recreational & 1.8 % for commercial anglers. (striped bass is a game fish and is not commercially harvested in new jersey. in other eastern states, commercial fishing for striped bass is legal).

-get paid for amazon reviews 5 stars received limited discussion since almost everybody in the room recognized that something has to be done to improve striped bass stocks. only one person supported option 1. nobody supported option 3 that would impose a 20% reduction for the recreational sector and only 1.8% for the commercial industry. it also received little discussion.
+how do you get paid to review on amazon received limited discussion since almost everybody in the room recognized that something has to be done to improve striped bass stocks. only one person supported option 1. nobody supported option 3 that would impose a 20% reduction for the recreational sector and only 1.8% for the commercial industry. it also received little discussion.

 option 2 (that all jurisdictions would implement) received the most discussion and this option has several sub options: